FAQ

 What Counts As An Ounce And A Gram

 An ounce of cannabis flower equals 28 grams.
-The 3 ounce personal limit translates to roughly 85 grams of flower.
-A typical eighth (3.5 g) jar contains 1/8 ounce, so three ounces equals 24 eighths or 12 quarter-ounce jars.
-A standard pre-roll runs 0.5 g to 1 g; 3 ounces is roughly 85 to 170 standard pre-rolls.
+The 3 ounce personal limit works out to about 85 grams of flower.
+An eighth is 3.5 grams, so three ounces is 24 eighths.

 03

-What The 3 Ounce Limit Looks Like At The Register
+What The 3 Ounce Limit Means In Practice

 04

-These thresholds apply to possession outside the home.
-Home possession of up to 5 pounds in a secured location is legal regardless of the personal-carry math.
+Home possession of up to 5 pounds of flower in a secured location is legal on its own terms, separate from the personal-carry limit.

-For minors under 21, possession of any amount of cannabis is illegal.
-Sale to a minor carries enhanced penalties.
+For anyone under 21, possessing cannabis is illegal regardless of amount, and sale to a minor carries added penalties.

 05